Plutonomicon/plutonomicon/numeric.md

 1. For any `x, y`, `abs (x * y) = abs x * abs y`.
 1. For any `x, y`, `abs (x + y) <= abs x + abs y`.
 This is called the [_triangle inequality_](https://en.wikipedia.org/wiki/Triangle_inequality)_;_ we are subject to the same caveats regarding `Ord` as law 2 above.

 Technically, laws 1 and 5 are quite restrictive; they forbid, for example, [Gaussian integers](https://en.wikipedia.org/wiki/Gaussian_integer) from being an instance, even though mathematically, they are indeed integral domains.
-However, as it is unlikely we&#39;ll work in the complex plane any time soon, we will set this problem aside for now.
+However, as it is unlikely we'll work in the complex plane any time soon, we will set this problem aside for now.

-This definition of absolute value is &#39;blind&#39; in the sense that we have no information in the type system that the value _must_ be &#39;non-negative&#39; in some sense.
+This definition of absolute value is 'blind' in the sense that we have no information in the type system that the value _must_ be 'non-negative' in some sense.
 We will address this later in this section.

-Having this concept, we can now define a notion of &#39;sign function&#39; on that basis.
+Having this concept, we can now define a notion of 'sign function' on that basis.
 We base this on the [signum function on real numbers relative the absolute value](https://en.wikipedia.org/wiki/Sign_function#Properties); rephrased in Haskell, this states that, for any `x`, `signum x * abs x = x`.
 Thus, we can introduce a default definition of signum as so:

 ```haskell
 -- Version 2